 Is your organization already enrolled in STEPS?

 Click the button below to access a list of organizations enrolled in STEPS.
-This list is organized by state and is updated monthly.
+This list is organized by state and is updated regularly.

 How do you earn certificates?

 Each time your organization reaches all the performance indicators for a section level, you earn certificates at the Bronze, Silver, or Gold levels.
 Earn Gold certificates in every section to graduate from the program.
-Official recognition occurs each year at the Awards Banquet ceremony at AASLH’s Annual Meeting.
+Official recognition occurs each year at the Awards Banquet ceremony at the AASLH Annual Conference.